Superman Smashes the Klan: Development

 Superman Smashes the Klan is loosely based on a 16-part episode story-arc, "Clan of the Fiery Cross", from the radio serial Adventures of Superman which ran from June to July 1946.
 In the radio serial, "Superman exposed Ku Klux Klan codewords, rituals, and its bigotry—all based on intel collected by activist Stetson Kennedy—before a national audience.
 The show damaged the group's reputation and led to a steep decline in membership from which the KKK never recovered".

-Gene Luen Yang in interview with Inverse states that "the Klan didn't disappear.
+In an interview with Inverse, Yang stated that "the Klan didn't disappear.
 Though a fraction of what it was then, the ideas driving the Klan seem to be making a resurgence", adding that pushed him to revisit Superman's original battle with American bigotry: "Superman Smashes the Klan is my attempt to talk about these modern issues in an old context".

 Yang learned about the radio serial in Freakonomics (2005) by Steven Levitt and Stephen J. Dubner.
 Yang stated that the book brought "it up because it had a real-world effect.
 For fanboys like me who are criticized for having our heads in other universes, this was a great example of a guy in a cape that had a real, positive effect on the world".
 Yang said: "I remember talking to my son about it after I read it, and the next time we were at the library we found a book on it, called 'Superman vs. the KKK'.
 It was fascinating.
 At the center of it was this Chinese-American family that moves into Metropolis.
 I'm Chinese-American, and I grew up in the 1980s and read Superman comics, but I don't really remember seeing a lot of folks who looked like me in those stories".
 Yang also highlighted the immigration connection with both Superman and the Chinese-American family.